ericpgreen/MCH/README.md

 EVALUATION
 ==========

-Students should abide by the[Duke Community Standard](http://studentaffairs.duke.edu/conduct/about-us/duke-community-standard) at all times.
+Students should abide by the [Duke Community Standard](http://studentaffairs.duke.edu/conduct/about-us/duke-community-standard) at all times.
 If a questionable circumstance arises, do not hesitate to seek my guidance (before is always better than after).

 Grading Scale
 -------------